dkarpov/advertiser/README.md

 2. add @media queries for mobile users
 3. code clean up still needed

-lodash not needed here, everything was coded with pure javascript ES6 because last year I spent working with react/redux this tiny app was created using same approach :)
+Lodash is not needed here, everything was coded with pure javascript ES6.
+Because last year I spent working with react/redux this tiny app was created using same approach :)